Chute Boxe Academy: Rivalry with Brazilian Top Team

-Post-Pride era
+Post-Pride era and Chute Boxe Diego Lima

 With the demise of PRIDE FC in late 2007, coinciding with the departure of its first mass-appeal superstar Wanderlei Silva around the same time, Chute Boxe entered a new era.
-Moreover, the Rua brothers, Mauricio and Murilo, and Andre "Dida" Amade, also departed Chute Boxe to start their own gym.
+Moreover, the Rua brothers, Mauricio and Murilo, Jorge Patino, and Andre "Dida" Amade, also departed Chute Boxe to start their own gym.
 One of the top instructors, Rafael Cordeiro, also left around that time to found his own gym in the US, Kings MMA.
 However, up and coming fighters, such as lightweight Jean Silva, have augmented their talent.
-In addition, fighter Evangelista Santos has recently competed in Strikeforce as well as his ex-wife, female fighter Cristiane "Cyborg" Santos, who is currently Chute Boxe's most marketable fighter.
+In addition, fighter Evangelista Santos has recently competed in Strikeforce as well as his ex-wife, female fighter Cristiane "Cyborg" Santos.

+In a 2014 interview, Rudimar Fedrigo stated that Chute Boxe had 22 academies in Brazil and described the organization as having gyms throughout the country.
+He also stated that the Curitiba headquarters had approximately 5,000 students, reflecting Chute Boxe's role as both a professional MMA team and a martial arts school.
+Fedrigo acknowledged the increasing competitiveness of MMA and the difficulty of producing a dominant generation of fighters comparable to Chute Boxe's earlier era.

+During this period, Chute Boxe also expanded beyond its original Curitiba headquarters, with coach Diego Lima establishing a São Paulo branch known as Chute Boxe Diego Lima.
+Lima developed the academy into a prominent training and management team, combining the traditional Chute Boxe emphasis on aggressive Muay Thai and pressure-based MMA with a focus on developing younger fighters.
+The São Paulo gym gradually became home to a new generation of Brazilian and international fighters, including Felipe Sertanejo, Allan Nascimento, Elves Brener, and later attracted major names such as Charles Oliveira and Ian Machado Garry.
+Although operating independently from the original Curitiba headquarters, Chute Boxe Diego Lima continued the Chute Boxe name and fighting philosophy into the post-PRIDE era, eventually becoming one of the lineage's most successful modern branches.

-In 2018 UFC fighter Charles "do Bronx" Oliveira joined Chute Boxe Diego Lima in São Paulo starting a 10-fight win streak.
+In 2018 UFC fighter Charles "do Bronx" Oliveira joined Chute Boxe Diego Lima starting a 10-fight win streak.
 According to him, his former gym Macaco Gold Team (headed by Jorge "Macaco" Patino, a Chute Boxe alumni) was mostly focused BJJ with complementary striking, and he felt he needed to improve his striking game.
 Patino is still his BJJ coach but now he is complemented with Chute Boxe's aggressive Muay Thai style.
 In 2021 he became the UFC Lightweight Champion after defeating Michael Chandler with a T.K.O.
 In 2023, Oliveira was awarded a black prajied in Muay Thai by Rudimar Fedrigo.